kapouer/matchdom/README.md

 - `at:div.card:1:1` selects also the previous and next siblings of the ancestor.
 - `at:**:1:2|to:class` selects one sibling before and two siblings after parent node, and sets the class on them.
 - `at:*::.column` selects parent node and all next siblings until they stop matching `.column`.

+### filter fail:range:before:after

+Synonym of `else:at:...`

+A very common use case for merging, or removing a range if value is falsey.

 ### filter prune:range:before:after